rsingh43/rsingh43.github.io/_pages/about.md

 News
 ======
+* Paper on "Fairness Violations and Mitigation under Covariate Shift" accepted to ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT 2021)
 * Paper on "Evaluating Scientific Workflow Engines for Data and Compute Intensive Discoveries" accepted at Workshop on Big Data Tools and Use Cases for Innovative Scientific Discovery (BTSD) 2019 @IEEE BigData 2019 LA, USA.
 * Paper title “Fair Predictors under Distribution Shift” accepted at Fair Machine Learning for Health Workshop at NeurIPS 2019 (**spotlight presentation**).